Azure/bicep/docs/tutorial/02-using-expressions.md

 output makeCapital string = toUpper('all lowercase')
 ```

-In our `main.arm` file, instead of forcing users to guess a unique storage account name, let's use the `uniqueString()` and `resourceGroup()` functions to calculate a unique name:
+In our `main.bicep` file, instead of forcing users to guess a unique storage account name, let's use the `uniqueString()` and `resourceGroup()` functions to calculate a unique name:

 ```
 parameter location string = 'eastus'